woman looking at pill bottles

 • Thyroid issues

-It’s also possible to have oxalates built up in your body before symptoms have started.
+It’s also possible to have a buildup of oxalates in your body before symptoms show up.

 Or if you live in Canada, use this link: